 As C. J. delves into the background of the murder victim in search of motives, he is disturbed by what he uncovers.
-Kylie Preston chaired a culture of unethical insurance practices that constructed many of the rungs on her ladder to success.
-Were Carl Wheaton and Lunsford Insurance aware of Kylie’s unethical practice of short-changing insurance claimants?
-If so, were they complicit in any way, or did they simply chose to look the other way?
-The answers could shatter the high regard C. J. held for their number one client and irreparably damage their hospitable relationship.
+Kylie Preston chaired a culture of unethical insurance practices that constructed many rungs on her ladder to success.
+Were Carl Wheaton and Lunsford Insurance aware of Kylie’s corrupt practice of short-changing insurance claimants?
+If so, were they complicit in any way, or did they chose to look the other way?
+The answers could shatter the high regard C. J. has for their number one client and irreparably damage their hospitable relationship.

-During the course of Cavanaugh’s murder investigation, more victims turn up mutilated in precisely the same manner as Kylie Preston.
+During Cavanaugh’s murder investigation, more victims turn up mutilated in precisely the same manner as Kylie Preston.
 The press dubs the deranged killer “The Butcher.”
-C. J. places his ethical and personal concerns regarding Carl Wheaton and Lunsford Insurance on the back burner in order to maintain his focus on apprehending a serial murderer.
-Each grisly discovery intensifies the race to capture The Butcher before he strikes again.
+C. J. places his ethical and personal concerns regarding Carl Wheaton and Lunsford Insurance on the back burner to maintain his focus on apprehending a serial murderer.
+Each gruesome discovery intensifies the race to capture The Butcher before he strikes again.